Streamlit

 from itables.streamlit import interactive_table

-A sample Streamlit application is available at itables.streamlit.app (source code here)
+We have a sample application available at https://itables.streamlit.app (source code here)

 Due to implementation constraints, the Streamlit component has some limitations that show does not have: